soofka/webpack-bundle-content-validator/README.md

 *Note*: This is early version of this project.
 Feedback and suggestions are appreciated!

 ## Background
-We're using internal package of vendor dependencies in my project.
-We wanted to ensure that none of dependencie provided by vendor ends up in bundles representing our applications.
+We're using internal package of vendor libraries in my project.
+We wanted to ensure that none of dependencies provided by vendor ends up in bundles representing our applications.
 Therefore, I wrote this tool to validate content of Webpack bundle against list of mandatory and disallowed dependencies, and open sourced it.
+We're using it as Webpack plugin during development and as CLI tool in CI/CD process.

 ## Usage
 You can download this project as a [package from NPM](https://www.npmjs.com/package/webpack-bundle-content-validator):